zendoodles/patch-review/README.md

 patch-review
 ============

-The patch review presentation and all
+The patch review presentation and resources.